borninthedark/exousia/README.md

 ## Citations

-This ever expanding section is for acknowledging the helpful articles, documentation, and other resources used in creating this project.

-## Citations

 This ever-expanding section acknowledges the helpful articles, documentation, and other resources used in creating this project.

 * *How to workaround rpm dependency?:* `https://github.com/coreos/bootupd/issues/468`